hopejr/ShuttleControlUSB/README.md

 Returns:
 - `old` Integer
 - `new` Integer
-- `id` String - an MD5 hash of either the serial number (if it exists) or the device path.
+- `id` String - either the serial number (if it exists) or the device path, turned into an MD5 hash.

 #### Event: `jog`
 Emitted when jog data is available from the device.

 Returns:
 - `value` Integer - Range from 0 to 255 for ShuttleXpress and ShuttlePro (v1 and v2)
-- `id` String - an MD5 hash of either the serial number (if it exists) or the device path.
+- `id` String - either the serial number (if it exists) or the device path, turned into an MD5 hash.

 #### Event: `jog-dir`
 Emitted when jog data is available from the device.

 Returns:
 - `dir` Integer - Either 1 (clockwise) or -1 (counter-clockwise)
-- `id` String - an MD5 hash of either the serial number (if it exists) or the device path.
+- `id` String - either the serial number (if it exists) or the device path, turned into an MD5 hash.

 #### Event: `buttondown`
 Emitted when a button is pressed on the device.

 Returns:
 - `button` Integer - the button number
-- `id` String - an MD5 hash of either the serial number (if it exists) or the device path.
+- `id` String - either the serial number (if it exists) or the device path, turned into an MD5 hash.

 #### Event: `buttonup`
 Emitted when a button is released on the device.

 Returns:
 - `button` Integer - the button number
-- `id` String - an MD5 hash of either the serial number (if it exists) or the device path.
+- `id` String - either the serial number (if it exists) or the device path, turned into an MD5 hash.

 ### Enumerations

 `shuttle.vids`

-An enumeration of vendor ids for shuttle devices, namely for Contour Design:
+An enumeration of vendor ids for Shuttle devices, namely for Contour Design:
 - `CONTOUR`

 `shuttle.pids`

-An enumeration of product ids for shuttle devices:
+An enumeration of product ids for Shuttle devices:
 - `SHUTTLEXPRESS`
 - `SHUTTLEPRO_V1`
 - `SHUTTLEPRO_V2`